 The buyer's journey for data center-related products and services is vastly different than it was as recently as five years ago.
 Today it is very common to find that as much as 70% or more of decision-making is happening before a data center provider’s sales team is even involved in exploratory conversations.

-So in order to remain relevant to the criteria that a prospect uses to ultimately decide where to make their purchase, it’s critical for a data center provider to get found well before that 70% point.
+So in order to remain relevant to the criteria that a prospect uses to decide where to make their purchase ultimately, it’s critical for a data center provider to get found well before that 70% point.

 As a result, data center providers need to get good enough at search engine optimization so that their companies are discovered when prospective clients are doing early-stage research.